 Statistics for 2006–07, the most recent available, show that the public donated more than $114 million to tax-deductible environmental organisations to help protect and enhance the natural environment.

 Grants to Voluntary Environment and Heritage Organisations

-The Grants to Voluntary Environment and Heritage Organisations program assists community-based environment and heritage organisations to meet the administrative costs of their activities.
+The Grants to Voluntary Environment and Heritage Organisations program assists community-based environment and heritage groups to meet the administrative costs of their activities.
 In this year’s funding round, 152 organisations were awarded grants totalling $620,800.
 A further 25 organisations awarded multi-year funding in previous rounds, were paid grants totalling $127,600 during 2007–08.

 Working on Country